Cortney Mosle, MS, OTR/L

 She believes the best therapy comes from building a trusting rapport and relationship with her families and the child’s entire team.
 She makes each therapy session meaningful to the child's life, and uses a family and child centered approach.

-This year, Mikkayla married her husband, Charlie!
-She enjoys going on hikes with her dog and exploring new cities with Charlie.
+This year, Mikkayla will be welcoming a baby girl!
+She enjoys going on hikes with her dog and exploring new cities with her husband, Charlie.

 Summer Vasa, MS, OTR/L

-Summer attended The University at Buffalo where she received her Bachelor’s and Master’s degrees in Occupational Therapy, as well as a Micro-credential in Interprofessional Collaborative Practice.
-Following graduation, Summer moved home to Virginia where she quickly found her passion working with children ages 2-18 in a variety of outpatient pediatric settings.
+Summer attended The University at Buffalo where she received her Master’s degrees in Occupational Therapy, as well as a Micro-credential in Interprofessional Collaborative Practice.
+Following graduation, Summer quickly found her passion working with children ages 2-18 in a variety of outpatient pediatric settings.
 Summer is a Certified Autism Specialist through the International Board of Credentialing and Continuing Education Standards, and is trained in a variety of pediatric treatment approaches including Handwriting Without Tears K-2 and The P.L.A.Y.
 Project.
+She has additional specific training in vestibular processing, core strengthening, sensory integration, regulation, and interoception.
 Throughout her time working with pediatric populations, Summer has discovered a specific passion in the area of feeding.
 She is trained in a variety of gold-standard feeding approaches including AEIOU: An Integrated Approach to Pediatric Feeding and the SOS Approach to Feeding.
 Summer feels so blessed to work in a field that allows her to combine evidence-based practice, creativity, and learning to help children and their families thrive!

-In her free time, Summer enjoys spending time with her wonderful husband and cheering on the Buffalo Bills!
+In her free time, Summer enjoys spending time with her husband, teaching the 5th grade Sunday school class at her church, and cheering for the Buffalo Bills!

 Paige Brown, MS, OTR/L